 5. You have more control over your earnings

-And the beauty of the fact that they're your customers (not your employers) is this: If you're not earning enough with one company, you have the freedom to see if another company offers better delivery fees or if the customer tips seem to be better.
-In fact, you have the right to pick and choose from delivery orders from several companies at the same time.
+And the beauty of the fact that Doordash, Uber Eats and others are your customers (not your employers) is this: If you're not earning enough with one company, you have the freedom to see if another company offers something better.

 In other words you don't have to choose whoever is the best delivery service.
-You can choose them all.
+A restaurant owner doesn't have to choose between customers.
+Why should you?
+You can work with them all.

 A business should never rely entirely on one customer.
 That's true of independent contractors.
 If one option isn't paying what you need, you have a good opportunity to find someone who will.